qmk/qmk_firmware/docs/faq_debug.md

 And read **26.5.1 MCU Control Register – MCUCR** of ATMega32U4 datasheet.

-## Adding LED indicators of Lock keys
+## Adding LED Indicators of Lock Keys
 You need your own LED indicators for CapsLock, ScrollLock and NumLock?
 See this post.

 http://deskthority.net/workshop-f7/tmk-keyboard-firmware-collection-t4478-120.html#p191560